Aman-k-s/Aman-k-s/README.md

 <h1 align="center">Hi 👋, I'm Aman Srivastav</h1>
-<h3 align="center">Hey there!
-I’m Aman, a curious engineer exploring the world of Data Science and Machine Learning.
+<h3 align="center">A curious engineer exploring the world of Data Science and Machine Learning.
 I’ve built projects that bridge analytics with innovation</h3>

 - 📫 How to reach me **aks211531@gmail.com**